 Looking for organisms that could be harvested for food, the MELiSSA team came across a bacterium that cut levels of LDL cholesterol – the ‘bad’ cholesterol.
 The bacterium is now being further investigated as a possible medicine.

 As a food, it turned out to be less interesting than algae, but the nifty bacterium does has another trick up its sleeve: it has proven its worth as a major part of the MELiSSA loop for organic waste and water recycling.

-Another spin-off is helping to create sparkling wine.
+Another spin-off is helping create sparkling wine.
 A sensor developed by MELiSSA controls the fermentation and monitors biological processes.
-The same technology is being used to control the growth of the yeast that makes the alcohol and carbon dioxide bubbles in your glass.
+The same technology is being used to control the growth of the yeast that produces alcohol and carbon dioxide bubbles in your glass.

 ESA is testing closed-loop life-support systems on Earth and in space.
 A pilot plant in Barcelona, Spain, aims to support a number of rats indefinitely in a comfortable habitat – a complete ecosystem shut off from our environment created with one purpose: to keep the rats healthy and happy.
 This facility is the first step to a system that could support humans in space.

 Experiments are also planned on the International Space Station because nobody knows how some of the organisms in the MELiSSA system will grow in space.
 A series of experiments will fly Arthrospira bacteria and cultivate them in the Biolab facility in ESA’s Columbus laboratory to see how they adapt to weightlessness.